moritzgw/nc-mcm/README.md

 Input:

-    x   neuronal data [smaples x features]
+    x   neuronal data [samples x features]
     b   discrete behavioral labels [samples]

 It relies on the following processing steps:

     1. Applies dimensionality reduction method `dimreduction` to input data x [none implemented as of now]
-    2. Uses prediction model `predmodel` to predict the probabilities of each behavior at every sample of x
+    2. Uses prediction model `predmodel` to predict the probabilities of each behavior at every sample of x [logistic regression]
-    3. Clusters the predicted probabilities using the `clustering` method to generate macroscopcic states
+    3. Clusters the predicted probabilities using the `clustering` method to generate macroscopcic states [kmeans]
     4. Uses the test given by `markov_test` to test H0: th macroscopic state transitions form a Markov chain

 It returns a mcm model with the following elements: